premsundar28/sql/day1/Stored Procedures.md

 END$$

 DELIMITER ;

 To call the stored procedure:

-sql
-Copy
-Edit
 CALL GetUserDetails(1);
 This will return the id, name, and email for the user with id = 1.